-First, e-kerosene provides a more scalable source of renewable energy - renewable electricity compared to biomass feedstocks used for biofuels.
-Second, not only is it now clear that crop-based biofuels have created a cure that is worse than the disease, but certain advanced biofuels are also not as sustainable as they appear.
-Some feedstocks that have been included in the Annex IX of the Renewable Energy Directive (RED II) as sustainable advanced fuels, such as tall oil or animal fats, raise sustainability concerns because of their current use in other industries which drives the uptake of unsustainable cheap substitutes.
-If a feedstock is good enough to be turned into jet fuel, that likely means it already services some energy or economic purpose, meaning it will have to be replaced.
+Firstly, e-kerosene uses a more scalable source of renewable energy: renewable electricity compared to the biomass feedstocks used for biofuels.
+Secondly, not only is it now clear that crop-based biofuels have created a cure that is worse than the disease, but certain advanced biofuels are also not as sustainable as they appear.
+Some feedstocks that have been included in the Annex IX of the Renewable Energy Directive (RED II) as sustainable advanced fuels, such as tall oil or animal fats, raise sustainability concerns due to their current use in other industries, which drives the uptake of unsustainable cheap substitutes.
+If a feedstock is good enough to be turned into jet fuel, that likely means it already serves some other energy or economic purpose, meaning it will have to be replaced.
+For example, if Palm Fatty Acid Distillate (PFADs) are used in SAF then their use in other sectors will be replaced by palm oil, leading to higher lifecycle GHG emissions than fossil fuels.
 The amount of sustainable advanced biofuels is also extremely limited.